Improving Multi-View Reconstruction via Texture-Guided Gaussian-Mesh Joint Optimization: Related Work

 Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} represent a scene as a continuous volumetric function using a neural network that predicts the color and density for points in 3D space, enabling photo-realistic novel view synthesis.
 3D Gaussian Splatting (3DGS)\cite{Kerbl20233DGS} optimizes an explicit representation through differentiable rasterization, which not only significantly enhances training speed but also improves the quality of novel view synthesis.

 However, NeRF and 3DGS are not specifically designed for mesh extraction tasks, and therefore extracting meshes based on the density of sampled points leads to inaccurate reconstruction results.
 To address these limitations, NeuS\cite{Wang2021NeuSLN} represents surfaces as the zero-level set of SDF and introduces a new volume rendering formulation to reduce geometric bias inherent in conventional volume rendering.
 NeuS2\cite{Wang2022NeuS2FL} and Neuralangelo\cite{Li2023NeuralangeloHN} integrate multi-resolution hash encodings and accelerate training.
+Methods like IRON~\cite{zhang2022iron}, NeMF~\cite{zhang2023nemf}, Neural Microfacet~\cite{mai2023neural}, and ROSA~\cite{kaltheuner2025rosa} further study object-centric inverse rendering to jointly recover geometry and materials/appearance from images, complementing scene-level surface reconstruction methods.
 In terms of explicit mesh extraction meshod, SuGaR\cite{Gudon2023SuGaRSG} and Gaussian Surfels\cite{Dai2024HighqualitySR} regulate Gaussians and extract meshes by Poisson reconstruction\cite{kazhdan2006poisson} technique.
 2D Gaussian Splatting (2DGS)\cite{Huang20242DGS} improves upon 3DGS by using 2D oriented planar Gaussian disks and employs TSDF fusion\cite{curless1996volumetric}.
 Furthermore, Gaussian Opacity Field (GOF)\cite{Yu2024GaussianOF} provides a tetrahedron grid-based technique based on DMTet\cite{shen2021deep} instead of Poisson reconstruction and TSDF fusion.
-Planar-based Gaussian Splatting Reconstruction (PGSR)\cite{chen2024pgsr} present a representation for efficient and high-fidelity surface reconstruction from multi-view RGB images and surpasses all existing methods.
+Planar-based Gaussian Splatting Reconstruction (PGSR)~\cite{chen2024pgsr} presents a representation for efficient and high-fidelity surface reconstruction from multi-view RGB images and surpasses all existing methods.
 However, solely relying on parameter extraction of meshes from 3D representations can lead to a gap between 2D and 3D representations.
 That is, detailed information in multi-view images may be lost in the process from 2D images to 3D representations to 3D meshes.
 Therefore, we propose a method that optimizes meshes by simultaneously utilizing 2D images and 3D representations, enabling the meshes to have finer details.